-Every participant (girl or adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
+Every participant (youth and adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
 GSUSA membership dues are valid for one year.
 Membership dues cannot be transferred to another member and are not refundable.

 Preregistration for the upcoming membership year occurs in the spring.
-Girls are encouraged to register early to avoid the fall rush.
-Early registration allows for uninterrupted receipt of forms and materials from the council, helps girls and councils plan ahead, and gets girls excited about all the great things they want to do as Girl Scouts next year.
+Early registration allows for uninterrupted receipt of forms and materials from the council, helps troops and councils plan ahead, and gets everyone excited about all the great things they want to do as Girl Scouts next year.
 A Girl Scout's grade level is determined by the current membership year beginning October 1.